ContextMapper/contextmapper.github.io/_docs/language-reference/values.md

 </div>

 <div class="alert alert-custom">
 <strong>Note:</strong> Just modelling values, as seen here, does not allow you to generate any visualization yet (at least for now).
 Continue with the section <a href="#stakeholder-priorisation-impact--consequences">Stakeholder Priorisation, Impact & Consequences</a>, to define how important these values are to individual stakeholders and how these stakeholders are affected.
-After that, you can generate a [Value Stakeholder Map](tbd) with the <a href="/docs/plant-uml/">PlantUML generator</a>.
+After that, you can generate a [Value Impact Map](https://ethical-se.github.io/value-driven-analysis-and-design/practices/value-impact-mapping) with the <a href="/docs/plant-uml/">PlantUML generator</a>.
 </div>

 ## Value Clusters